 National Museum (Old Building)

 Once my body had accepted it’s fatigue from all the museum viewing I took it upon myself to make my way back to my hotel so I can test for a little bit.
-I planned to go to the Stefanik Observatory which was open from 7-9pm so I had a quick shower an outfit change and made my way back towards Petrin in my heels.
+I planned to go to the Stefanik Observatory which was open from 7-9 pm so I had a quick shower and outfit change and made my way back towards Petrin in my heels.

 Now the astronomy geek in me wasn’t going to leave Prague without busting this Observatory!
 I was taken aback by the poster presentations of the various planets and examples of galaxies along with the collection of various stones and rocks found from outer space and the composition that gives them unique colours.
 It also was by force for me to enter into the domes where there was a demonstration where a member of staff was operating the huge telescopes housed in the observation I was able to see the planet Mars and also the remnants of a nebula through the telescopes which made me feel a little giddy inside.